StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

 - Add a RoomKind.DIRECT_LINKED.

+- Add options to run growers only for specific rooms or corridors, to improve performance.
+When one step adds rooms or corridors, we only want subsequent growers to consider new connections involving those, not re-consider all of the possible options.

 - Use different intra-component connection thresholds for different growers.

 - Place all root rooms in a smaller rectangle, say only in the central 80% of the map along each direction.
 Add a DungeonConfig field for this 80% value.
 Also adjust the _categorize_side_distance function in root_room_placer.py to adjust for the smaller size.